O-X-L/ansible-opnsense/docs/source/modules/alias_multi.rst

 Info
 ****

-For more detailed information on what alias types are supported - see the `OPNSense documentation <https://docs.opnsense.org/manual/aliases.html>`_.
+For more detailed information on what alias types are supported - see the `OPNsense documentation <https://docs.opnsense.org/manual/aliases.html>`_.

 Multi
 *****